noobProgrammer44/We_Grow/README.md

 to provide recommendations for improving engagement and viewer retention.
 5. Customized Recommendations: Generate personalized recommendations based on the YouTuber's video history, audience, and content preferences.
-6. Analytics Dashboard: Provide a comprehensive analytics dashboard that presents all relevant information in one place, allowing YouTubers to quickly assess the performance of their channel and individual videos.
+6. Analytics Dashboard: Provided a comprehensive analytics dashboard that presents all relevant information in one place, allowing YouTubers to quickly assess the performance of their channel and individual videos.